yhanaalvarez29/CassidySpectra/README.md

 ### Cassidy.js

-This file contains the core logic and configuration for CassidyRedux.
+This file contains the core logic and configuration for CassidySpectra.
 It includes methods for loading commands, plugins, and managing the bot's state.

 ### api.js